June 03 , 2012

 MANIPUR State Report | August, 2013

-Manipur is situated in the Eastern-most corner of Northeast India.
-The state shares its borders with other Northeastern states of Nagaland, Mizoram and Assam and the neighbouring country of Myanmar.
+Manipur is situated in the eastern-most corner of Northeast India.
+The state shares borders with other north-eastern states of Nagaland, Mizoram and Assam and the neighbouring country of Myanmar.

-Manipur has significant potential for growing various horticultural crops because of varied agro-climatic conditions.
-Growing of fruits and vegetables on small plots of land provides additional income to the farmers undertaking crop-husbandry.
-A wide variety of rare and exotic medicinal and aromatic plants grow in Manipur.
-Entrepreneurs get easy access for processing and marketing such plants.
+Manipur holds significant cultivation potential for various horticultural crops due to varied agro-climatic conditions.
+Entrepreneurs get easy access to process and market a wide variety of rare and exotic medicinal and aromatic plants grown in Manipur.

 To facilitate investment, the state government has set up single window facilitation with escort mechanism, which provides coordination with departments for all services and clearances required for the expeditious establishment of industrial units.
 To promote investments in the state, the Department of Industry will offer this single window facility through a ‘Green Channel Committee’ of officials from all other concerned departments with a view to facilitate and expedite the various clearances and government approvals required by entrepreneurs.